DevL0rd/Node-OS/README.md

     * (WIP) Remote control other players or mobs using node os, or make a auto defence system to take over your body when in danger.

   * Web Displays (Broken on latest)
-  * If you have plethora and a block scanner, entity scanner, or are a turtle, AND you have gps, you will be mapping the world around you.
+  * If you have plethora and a block scanner, entity scanner, or are a turtle, AND you have loc, you will be mapping the world around you.

 ## Commands:
   * help